 News & Stories

 Musicians tend to speak of the Bach Cello Suites as an almost religious experience.
-Possessing an affect that is as startling as it is profound, this music endures—in spite of their checkered history.
+Possessing an affect that is as startling as it is profound, this music endures—in spite of its checkered history.

 Performing artists have been particularly hard hit by the practice of social distancing.
 In the first of a monthly series, find out how one musician is managing to turn lemons into lemonade.